 Woman (Or Pregnant Person) On Top

-While your belly might be presenting some obstacles, your hips don’t yet hurt badly enough to have difficulty spreading your legs and climbing on top of your partner.
+While your belly might be presenting some obstacles, your body isn’t yet exhausted enough to have difficulty spreading your legs and climbing on top of your partner.
 Plus, this position lets you control the speed and depth of penetration while providing lots of clitoral stimulation, too.
+Shed any insecurities you might have about your growing, pregnant body and tap into your power.
+Positioning yourself on top doesn’t just give you control over the intensity but also the scene.
+Move it to the couch, a chair, the stairs.
+It’s your show.

 The third trimester is the trickiest time for sex positions, but also a great time to try positions that are totally new to you, while you’re forced to get creative.

-This position is great for those time when you’re feeling too giant to move much.
+This position is great for those times when you’re feeling a little less mobile.
+Lie down on your side with your partner behind you.
 You can put a pillow under your belly for added support, and the shallow depth should keep the position from feeling too intense.
-It’s a nice way to stay physically close and cuddled up with your partner at a time when your baby bump might feel like something very literal coming between the two of you.
+It’s a nice way to stay physically close and cuddled up to your partner at a time when your baby bump might feel like something very literal coming between the two of you.